bitextor/bicleaner/README.md

   * --wrong_examples_file WRONG_EXAMPLES_FILE: File with wrong examples extracted to replace the synthetic examples from method used by default (default: None)
   * --features_version FEATURES_VERSION: Version of the feature (default: extracted from the features.py file)
   * --disable_lang_ident: Don't apply features that use language detecting (default: False).
 Useful when the language in use is too similar to other languages, making the automatic identification of language not realiable.
   * --noisy_examples_file_sl NOISY_EXAMPLES_FILE_SL: File with noisy text in the SL.
 These are used to estimate the perplexity of noisy text.
+(Optional)
   * --noisy_examples_file_tl NOISY_EXAMPLES_FILE_TL: File with noisy text in the TL.
 These are used to estimate the perplexity of noisy text.
+(Optional)
   * --lm_dev_size SIZE:  Number of sentences to be removed from clean text before training LMs.
 These are used to estimate the perplexity of clean text. (default: 2000)
   * --lm_file_sl LM_FILE_SL: Output file with the created SL language model.
 This file should be placed in the same directory as the YAML training metadata, as they are usually distributed together.
   * --lm_file_tl LM_FILE_TL: Output file with the created TL language model.
 This file should be placed in the same directory as the YAML training metadata, as they are usually distributed together.